Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 A properly built perimeter fence stops the majority of ground predator threats.
 The specifications that matter:

-• Minimum height: 6 feet (1.83 meters) from ground level — this stops most dogs, cats, and medium-sized bayawak from climbing over.
-Larger monitor lizards require additional deterrents (see below).
+• Minimum height: 6 feet (1.83 meters) Install the barrier starting from ground level to prevent most dogs, cats, and medium-sized bayawak from climbing over the fence.
+Larger monitor lizards may require additional deterrents and stronger protection measures, which are discussed in the next sections..

 • Electric wire deterrent for bayawak: A single strand of electrified wire (low-voltage livestock fencer, ₱3,000–8,000 complete unit) mounted 15–20 cm above the ground on the outside of the fence is extremely effective against monitor lizards.
 Bayawak detect the current when their tongues touch the wire and learn to avoid the fence entirely.
 This is the most cost-effective bayawak deterrent available for Philippine farms.